judering/judering.github.io/live/index.md

 exhibition in Gdansk, Poland.
 (2004)

 ## CDs:
+1. The Ring Lieder - on poems by Roderick Ford. - EP of 4 songs.
-1. What Was – Judith Ring – Ergodos records – first complete cd of works (2014)
+2. What Was – Judith Ring – Ergodos records – first complete cd of works (2014)
-2. Reflections – Concorde CD (2010) – featuring …within an egg of space…
+3. Reflections – Concorde CD (2010) – featuring …within an egg of space…
-3. Dubh – Trio Scordatura CD – released on Ergodos records (2010) – “hush…”
+4. Dubh – Trio Scordatura CD – released on Ergodos records (2010) – “hush…”
-4. CMC, CONTEMPORARY MUSIC FROM IRELAND VOL.9 (2010) – “…within an egg of space…” performed by Concorde.
+5. CMC, CONTEMPORARY MUSIC FROM IRELAND VOL.9 (2010) – “…within an egg of space…” performed by Concorde.
-5. CMC, CONTEMPORARY MUSIC FROM IRELAND VOL.4.
+6. CMC, CONTEMPORARY MUSIC FROM IRELAND VOL.4.
 (2004) – “phorM” (extract)
-6. THE MUSIC BOARD OF IRELAND – “Nocan” – A collection of contemporary Irish music and film (2004).
+7. THE MUSIC BOARD OF IRELAND – “Nocan” – A collection of contemporary Irish music and film (2004).
-7. BY THE NEW TIME – “Accumulation” Compilation of Irish electro-acoustic music compiled by Roger Doyle.
+8. BY THE NEW TIME – “Accumulation” Compilation of Irish electro-acoustic music compiled by Roger Doyle.
 (2001)
-8. 22ND LUIGI RUSSOLO PRIZE – “Accumulation” (2000)
+9. 22ND LUIGI RUSSOLO PRIZE – “Accumulation” (2000)

 ## FILM MUSIC:
 - TIME AND AGAIN – Director: Barry Dowling.
 (2000)